lilyyanglt/grocery-finder/README.md

 - [x] Connect to DB
 - [x] GET api request
 - [x] POST api request
-- [ ] DELETE api request - I want to use this route because every time before new data is posted to db, I want to remove previous data since those would be old.
+- [x] DELETE api request - I want to use this route because every time before new data is posted to db, I want to remove previous data since those would be old.
-  - [ ] Not sure if this is the best way, but for an MVP, this will do for now.
+  - [x] Not sure if this is the best way, but for an MVP, this will do for now.
+- [x] Protect GET route of backend api by adding secret key

 ### Hosting:
-- [ ] host backend api
+- [x] host backend api on vercel - ensure cors origin is the production link of front-end
-- [ ] host frontend
+- [x] host frontend on netlify

-- [ ] test
+## Attribution
+- Special thanks to:
+- [Blush](https://blush.design/) for providing the illustration I am using for the no result view when search term has no matches